Jorge Eliécer Julio: Pro

 Julio turned pro in 1989 and won his first twenty-six fights, culminating on 9 October 1992 with a win over southpaw Eddie Cook for the WBA Bantamweight title.
-He lost the belt in a unanimous decision to Junior Jones in 1993 but was the first to knock Jones down.
+He lost the belt unanimously to Junior Jones in 1993 but was the first to knock Jones down.

-He went on to capture the WBO Bantamweight title in 1998 but lost the belt in 2000 to Johnny Tapia.
-His career then began to go downhill and in 2002 he lost to Manny Pacquiao by TKO, and again in 2003 to Israel Vázquez.
+He captured the WBO Bantamweight title in 1998 but lost the belt 2000 to Johnny Tapia.
+His career then began to go downhill, and in 2002, he lost to Manny Pacquiao by TKO and again in 2003 to Israel Vázquez.